 The primary requirement for admission to the social psychology program is a strong interest in social psychology research.
 A successful applicant has often completed coursework in undergraduate research methods, statistics, and social psychology.
 The ideal applicant would have research experience and a strong grounding in methods, statistics, and social psychology.

 Graduate students admitted to the graduate program in psychology typically receive funding (tuition plus stipend) for five years as long as they remain in good standing.
-The application deadline for Fall 2026 is December 1, 2025.
+The application deadline for Fall 2026 was December 1, 2025.
+Applications are typically reviewed through February and March.
+Notifications regarding admission decisions are sent by mid-April.
 More information about admissions, the application process to the graduate program in psychology, and common FAQs may be found on the graduate admissions page.

-Questions about the Social Psychology and Personality Program may be directed to the Social Area Director, Dr. Kevin Blankenship.
+If you have questions about the Social Psychology and Personality program or admissions, please contact the Social Area Director, Dr. Kevin Blankenship.

 Interdisciplinary opportunities